 The video by Carrie Stengel includes an update on the pandemic in Sister Parish communities in Guatemala and El Salvador as of May 2020.
 Carrie also updates us on community-based relief efforts to support the people most negatively impacted by the measures to slow the spread of COVID-19.

 Welcome!
 We are looking for U.S. churches interested in forming a long-term partnership with Central America.
-We also organize delegations for the public and coordinate trips for U.S. churches and universities interested in learning more.
+Outside of the pandemic, we also organize delegations for the public and for U.S. churches and universities.
 Sign up for our e-news or contact us for more information.